-The remaining unitary transformations do not change the operators since $X$, $Y$ and $p_0$ commute with $U_{\rm free}$ and $x_0$ and $X$ commute with $U_{\rm int}$.
-The transformation of the operators under the full unitary evolution Eq. \ref{unitary_operators_total} can be represented as,
+The remaining unitary transformations do not change the operators since $X$, $Y$, and $p_0$ commute with $U_{\rm free}$ while $x_0$ and $X$ commute with $U_{\rm int}$.
+Thus, the transformation of the operators under the full unitary evolution given by Eq.~(\ref{unitary_operators_total}) can be represented as,